shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 ####  Image classification function

-I will now introduce a last type of functions which I call *classification* functions.
+I will now introduce a last type of functions which I call decision functions or *classification functions*.
 In a nutshell, these functions look like that:

 <div class="pseudoformula">
 f<sub>c</sub>(<b>Input</b>) = 1	&nbsp;&nbsp;&nbsp; If <b>Input</b> &gt; 10  <br/>
 f<sub>c</sub>(<b>Input</b>) = 0	&nbsp;&nbsp;&nbsp; otherwise
 </div>

-These functions map input data onto 2 (or more) categories which we simply enumerate from 0 upwards.
+Classification functions map input data to 2 (or more) categories which we simply enumerate from 0 to the number of categories (minus one).

 If we put together classification functions with our knowledge about vectorial functions, we can reconsider the example in the [previous post](/intuds/2015/07/25/vector-spaces.html) we have seen that we can draw (hyper)planes to separate two categories of objects, namely blowfish and Sebastians:

 {% include figure.html src="/intuds/images/2015-07-21-vector_spaces-arrow-plane.png" width="500" gifplayer="true" id="vector-spaces-arrow-plane" %}

 We would now assign the category Sebastian to 0 and blowfish to 1, and make the if-else-part of f<sub>c</sub> such that it takes into account whether an input sample lies on one or the other side of the line.
 I will not write that out explicitly, but in fact the left-of-or-right-of-line can also be cast as a multiplication of the input with a bunch of numbers.
-So classification functions are exactly what we want, if we want to solve classification tasks - surprised?
+So classification functions are exactly what we want if we want to solve classification tasks - surprised?

 #### Relationship between functions